idobrodushniy/isolated-socketio-test/README.md

 - Server should send you back the message `44{"message":"Connection rejected by server"}`
 - Send several `40` messages in a row.
 Every time server returns `44{"message":"Connection rejected by server"}`.
 - Wait until server pings you with a message `2`.
 Don't reply with `3`.
 Continue sending a few `40`.
 Server should stop responding at some point, but connection will stay alive.
-- You can send infinite amount of `40` messages with no messages coming back and websocket connection will not disappear.
+- You can send infinite amount of `40` messages with no messages coming back and websocket connection will not disappear if you continue sending messages often.
 - Check the logs of socketio container.
 You will see
 ```
 Server initialized for eventlet.